Admission Requirements and Procedures

 Be sure to include the following documentation with your application:

 - Two letters of recommendation from physical therapists

 - Transcript(s) documenting physical therapy degree

 - TOEFL scores (for international applicants only), of at least 560 (paper-based), 220 (computer-based), or 83 (Internet-based).

-If accepted into the program you will be invited for a personal visit, with the opportunity to meet with the director and for orientation to the program.
+Once your application is completed you will be invited for a personal visit, with the opportunity to meet with the director and for orientation to the program.

 Program Timeline Options